kai-peterson/dm-dashboard/README.md

 # dm-dashboard
 A back end RESTful api for a Dungeon Master Dashboard in DnD.

-Includes features like a dashboard of audio clips to set mood, random and multiple dice rolls for any die, and a calculator that handles multiple operators and follows order of operations.
+Includes features like a customizable dashboard of audio clips to set mood, random dice rolls for any combination of dice simultaneously, and a calculator that handles multiple operators and follows order of operations.

 To be used in a web app for DMs to easily utilize any of these features.